 What Really Counts as Sunrise and Sunset?

 It’s not when the sky gets bright or when it starts turning pink.
 Officially, sunrise is the moment the upper edge of the sun peeks over the horizon.
-Sunset?
-It’s when that same edge slips below it.
+Sunset is when that same edge slips below it.

 This matters because you might see light before sunrise or after sunset.
-That’s due to something called "civil twilight" - a gentle fade in or out of daylight that frames the true event.
+That’s due to something called civil twilight, a gentle fade in or out of daylight that frames the true event.
+Curious about the atmospheric glow before and after the sun crosses the horizon?
+You can dive deeper into twilight and atmospheric effects in this guide on twilight sky colors.

 Factors That Can Shift the Timing